verbb/formie/docs/get-started/configuration.md

 - `defaultFormTemplate` - The handle for the default form template used for new forms.
 Formie's defaults will be used if not specified.
 - `defaultEmailTemplate` - The handle for the default email template used for new forms.
 Formie's defaults will be used if not specified.
 - `defaultFileUploadVolume` - The asset volume to be used as the default for all new file upload fields.
 Must be in the format `folder:uid`.
+- `defaultDateDisplayType` - The display type to be used as the default for all new date fields.
+Can be `calendar`, `dropdowns`, `inputs`.
+- `defaultDateValueOption` - The default value option to be used as the default for all new date fields.
+Can be `today`, `date`.
+- `defaultDateTime` - When `defaultDateValueOption` is set to `date`, this date will be used as the default value.
+Must be a valid datetime.

 #### Submissions
 - `maxIncompleteSubmissionAge` - The maximum age of an incomplete submission in days before it is deleted in garbage collection.
 Set to 0 to disable automatic deletion.